Probability : Mathematical Classical A Priori Definition of Probability

 Number of Successes for the Event

-Total Number of Possible Choices in the Experiment
+Total Number of Possible Choices for the Experiment

 n

-Where "Ac" represents the event of the non-occurrence of the Event "A",
+Where Ec represents the event of the non-occurrence of the Event.

-Total Number of Possible Choices in the Experiment
+Total Number of Possible Choices for the Experiment

 n